37,99 €

 Autorenporträt

-WORTH KAMILI HAYES is an associate professor of history at Tuskegee University.
+Worth Kamili Hayes is an associate professor of history at Tuskegee University.
 He was previously the acting chair of the Department of Social Sciences and Criminal Justice at Benedict College.
-His work centers on African American education, urban history, and the black freedom struggle in the twentieth century.
+He was the recipient of a UNCF/Mellon Junior Faculty award as well as the Timuel D. Black Jr. Short-Term Fellowship in African-American Studies.